jina-ai/jina/docs/concepts/orchestration/scale-out.md

 ## Replicate on multiple GPUs

 To replicate your {class}`~jina.Executor`s so that each replica uses a different GPU on your machine, you can tell the Orchestration to use multiple GPUs by passing `CUDA_VISIBLE_DEVICES=RR` as an environment variable.
-The Orchestration then assigns each available GPU to replicas in a round-robin fashion.

 ```{caution}
 You should only replicate on multiple GPUs with `CUDA_VISIBLE_DEVICES=RR` locally.